Hyunmin1992/RDataAnalysis/PracticeExample/Practice1/README.md

-This is the result of the Analysis.
+-- This is the result of the Analysis.<br>

+Judgin from the histogram, We can guess the total our income has decreased in terms of both of existing users and new users.

 <img src="./img/histogram1.png" width="600">